kjhealy/kieranhealy.hugo/content/blog/canada-map.markdown

 {{< /highlight >}}

 Notice the `proj4string` there in the metadata.
-We're going to change that, to Canada's favorite projection, the Lambert Conformal Conic projection.
+We're going to change that to Canada's favorite projection, the Lambert Conformal Conic projection.
 See  [this discussion](https://www.statcan.gc.ca/pub/92-195-x/2011001/other-autre/mapproj-projcarte/m-c-eng.htm) for details.

 {{< highlight r >}}